 At the same time it is clear that any given technical implementation will become obsolete in time, for example as new transfer methods and storage solutions emerge.
 As such this requirement does not prohibit the take-up of any emerging logical of physical technical solutions but merely requires to have one and only one of these to be implemented at any given point in time.

-At the time being, the Common Specification mandates a fixed physical folder structure (see Chapter 4) as the implementation of this and the previous requirement.
+At the time being, the CS IP mandates a fixed physical folder structure (see Chapter 4) as the implementation of this and the previous requirements.

 Information Package Metadata

-Requirement 4.1: Metadata in a Common Specification Information Package MUST be based on standards.
+Requirement 4.1: Metadata in a CS IP Information Package MUST be based on standards.

 In order to exchange, validate, process and reuse Information Packages in an interoperable and automated way we need to standardise how crucial metadata are presented in the package.
 “Crucial metadata”, is defined in this specification as the core information about how the package content has been created and managed (administrative and preservation metadata), explicit descriptions about of the structure of the package (structural metadata) and the technical details of the data themselves (technical metadata).